-Here are my project suggestions for Part II or Masters students in the academic year 2012/2013.
+Here are my project suggestions for Part II or Masters students.
 Some of the information on past years' suggestions may also be relevant.
-I have supervised over 30 Part II and Diploma projects in previous years, with several being singled out for special commendation by the examiners.
+I have supervised over 40 Part II and Diploma projects in previous years (see below), with several being singled out for special commendation by the examiners.
 I also co-authored five academic papers together with former project students of mine.
 In short, my project suggestions are likely to be challenging but I am fully committed to putting in a lot of effort to provide the best support I can to make sure the project is completed successfully.
 Who knows, you might end up having a lot of fun too!

 The platforms of choice for implementation of most projects are Matlab and OpenCV, although Java might also be an option (especially for UI components).
 No previous experience of image and video processing is required, just enthusiasm.
 Most projects are challenging in that they relate to interesting research problems, but plenty of support will be available.
 Apart from an interest in the project, a reasonable grounding in continuous mathematics and probability theory would be helpful, as would proficiency with high level programming languages such as Java, C++, Python, or the Matlab environment.
 See also the prerequisites for my Part II Computer Vision course.